Rue du Grand-Chêne 7, Lausanne.

-Opened for business at the tail end of the elegant Belle Époque, it has evolved along with the city of Lausanne but retains its prestigious vibes until this day.
+Opened for business at the tail end of the elegant Belle Époque, it has evolved along with the city of Lausanne but still retains its prestigious vibes.
 Swiss hospitality, which is world-renowned, was born in this very part of Switzerland, the canton of Vaud.

-Those views unfold in front of our eyes the second we open the heavy doors to our presidential suite.
+Those views unfold before our eyes the moment we open the heavy doors to our presidential suite.
 Then, the views double - and even triple!
 That’s because each of the three rooms has its own balcony with sweeping vistas over the lake and mountains beyond.

 The ultimate en suite breakfast